There are a number of factors when choosing a backpack. So let’s answer the above question with…three more questions.

 Instead, cut out unnecessary clothing, look for packable, lightweight gear, and choose an appropriately sized backpack that can accommodate all the hiking necessities out on the trail.

-A 50L+ backpack is a great friend to those backpacking around Europe for a few months or through countries with rapidly changing weather conditions.
+A 50L+ backpack is a great friend to those road tripping around the country for a few weeks or through regions with rapidly changing weather conditions.
 These bags are spacious and can accommodate a number of outfit changes before you ever have to visit a laundromat.

 They’re also ideal for a combination of hike and travel, as long as you’re following the philosophy above.
-Think the Camino de Santiago, the Pacific Crest Trail or the Great Ocean Walk.
+Think the Te Araroa, the Pacific Crest Trail or the Great Ocean Walk.

 Note: as a rule of thumb, don’t carry more than you really have to — less is always more (or as Miss Piggy used to say, “Never eat more than you can lift”).
 Remember that comfort is key.
 The best choice you can make is a backpack that’s good for your back.
 The fit of the pack, should outweigh the size of pack.